-A. Apply relevant Resolutions and existing guidance for the inventory, classification and assessment of small wetlands, as outlined in Resolution XIV.xx on the consolidation of wetland inventories
+A. Apply relevant Resolutions and existing guidance for the inventory, classification and assessment of small wetlands, as outlined in document SC59 Doc.13.31 on the consolidation of wetland inventories

-Purpose: To ensure the inventory and assessment of small wetlands is consistent with and benefits from the existing guidance on wetlands
+Purpose: To ensure the inventory and assessment of small wetlands is consistent with and benefits from the existing guidance on wetlands.